San Francisco in the 1970s: 1970–71

 In December 1969, one of the occupiers, Isani Sioux John Trudell, began making daily radio broadcasts from the island, and in January 1970, occupiers began publishing a newsletter.
 Joseph Morris, a Blackfoot member of the local longshoreman's union, rented space on Pier 40 to facilitate the transportation of supplies and people to the island.
-Some non-aboriginal members of San Francisco's drug and hippie scene also moved to the island, until non-Indians were prohibited from staying overnight.
+Some non-aboriginal members of San Francisco's drug and hippie scene also moved to the island, until non-Native Americans were prohibited from staying overnight.
 By late May 1970, the government had cut off all electrical power and all telephone service to the island.
 In June, a fire of disputed origin destroyed numerous buildings on the island.
 Left without power, fresh water, and in the face of diminishing public support and sympathy, the number of occupiers began to dwindle.
 On June 11, 1971, a large force of government officers removed the remaining 15 people from the island, forcibly ending a 19-month occupation.